Sidebar Site Navigation

 4920 [CROP 4600].
 Topics in Agroecology: Research Apprenticeship.
 1-2 (Max.
 4).
 Laboratory and/or field research apprenticeship.
 Emphasizes individual student-faculty interactions on current topics in agroecology.
 Prerequisite: AECL core courses.

 4930 [CROP/ENTO/SOIL 4903].
 Internship in Agroecology.
 1-3 (Max.
 6).
 Provides students with realistic views of crop science, entomology or soil science through practical, as well as work-related, experiences.
 Provides positive educational experience to supplement formal academic course work.
 Prerequisites: sophomore standing or higher; 2.5 GPA.

 4960 [PLPA 4000].
 Agroecology Field Studies.
 2. Various facets of the agroecosystem are covered by visits to agricultural research stations, agri-businesses, private farms, national monuments, historical sites and Federal Parks.
 Students are exposed to ongoing sustainable research projects and innovative sustainable farming operations where a variety of cropping systems are utilized.
 Students are usually exposed to archaeological remains of ancient American Indian farming systems.
 An 8 day trip.
 Prerequisite: AECL 1000.
-(Normally offered first week after commencement of odd-numbered years)
+(Offered as needed)

 4990.
 Agroecology Seminar.
 3. [W3<>WC] Capstone agroecology course for final integration of agroecology courses (AECL 2010, 3030, and LIFE 2023).
 Provides overall synthesis of these academic subjects following completion of a prescribed senior experience courses (AECL 4920 or 4930).
 (Offered spring semester)